 Туре Details ISP Data required Dynamic IP Address Your IP Address is allocated automatically, when you connect to you ISP.
 None.
 Static (Fixed) IP Address Your ISP allocates a permanent IP Address to you.
 IP Address allocated to you.
 PPPoE You connect to the ISP only when required.
 The IP address is usually allocated automatically.
 User name and password.
-PPTP Mainly used in Europe.
-PPTP Server IP Address.
-You connect to the ISP only User name and password.

-when required.
-The IP address is usually allocated automatically, but may be Static (Fixed).
-IP Address allocated to you, if Static (Fixed). -- ---
+PPTP, L2TP PPTP and L2TP are mainly used in Europe. • Server Address.
+User name and pass- You connect to the ISP only when required.
+The IP address is usually allocated automatically, but may be Static (Fixed). • word.
+IP Address allocated to you, if Static (Fixed).

-Other Modems (e.g. Broadband Wireless)
+Other Modems (e.g. Broadband)